 Data Transfer report files provide non-aggregated, event-level data from your ad campaigns.
-This data is essentially raw content from the Google Marketing Platform ad server logs, with a separate file generated for each type of event.
-Data transfer files contain event data that is accurate to the second, and you can choose to include other information in the files to see device, geography, and other information related to the event.
+This data is essentially raw content from the Ad Manager ad server logs, with a separate file generated for each type of event.
+Data Transfer files contain event data that is accurate to the second, and you can choose to include other information in the files to see device, geography, and other information related to the event.
+Partners need to approve ad units in Ad Manager to show in their Data Transfer files.

-If your organization is not able to manage ETL processing, support large files, manipulate text files, design and administer a mid-sized database, and design and implement scripts, consider working with an approved Google Marketing Platform partner.
+If your organization is not able to manage extract, transform and load (ETL) processing, support large files, manipulate text files, design and administer a mid-sized data store, and design and implement scripts, consider working with an approved Google Marketing Platform partner.

 Each Data Transfer file contains information about different events.
 You can add fields to each file type to see contextual information related to those events.